Women’s Obesity: No it’s not Caused by Chocolate

-There are many possible reasons why you became overweight or obese.
-Here are 6 of the most common ones.
+There are many possible reasons why you become overweight or obese.
+Below are 6 of the most common ones.

 Over-consumption of ultra-processed foods and sugar has been linked to weight gain and obesity.
-Ultra-processed foods contain no fiber to slow its absorption into the bloodstream, resulting in blood sugar spikes.
-This causes excess insulin, a fat storage hormone, to be released.
+These foods contain no fiber to slow their absorption into the bloodstream, resulting in blood sugar spikes.
+This causes excess insulin, a fat-storage hormone, to be released.
 Sugar, as a processed carb, has the same effect.

 Food labels and commercials urging you to consume low-fat products are alluring and persuasive, and they may be partly responsible for the women’s obesity issue.

 After all, they needed to replace the fat with something.
-Give people a sweet enough product, and they wouldn’t notice the fat was missing.
+Give people a sweet enough product, they thought, and we wouldn’t notice the fat was missing.
 And we didn’t.
 But all the extra sugar we were eating ensured we’d gain weight.